mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 #### Secrets

 Secrets are a lot like finances, but for the supernatural world.
 Secrets are things that have market value within the World Crime League or the Makhzen but which for whatever reason would be difficult to sell for acceptable value in mortal markets.
-Like with finances, it is entirely possible that the character has multiple items including enough kittens to make small purchases.
+Like with finances, the character may have multiple items including enough kittens to make small purchases.
 The examples are for the most valuable item a character with that level of Secrets might own.

 | Rating | Example |
 |:------:|:--------------------------------------------|